 - (Tie) Internet Sales, which involved misrepresentations and failure to deliver online purchases; and Fraud, where complaints involved bogus sweepstakes and lotteries, work-at-home schemes, grant offers, fake check scams, imposter scams and other common frauds.

 The full report is available on the CFA’s website.
 It’s worth perusing so you can get an idea about the types of complaints that are piling up, which could help you spot red flags in the future.
 And, if you think you’ve already fallen victim to fraud and/or your identity was compromised, you can consider a credit freeze, which can prevent new accounts from being opened in your name.

 At the very least, it’s a good idea to monitor your credit so you can catch any identity theft that could result.
-(You can do so by pulling your credit reports for free each year and viewing your free credit report summary, updated each month, on Credit.com.)
+(You can do so by pulling your credit reports for free each year and viewing your free credit report summary, updated every 14 days, on Credit.com.)
 Signs your identity has been compromised include mysterious addresses, unfamiliar accounts and a sudden drop in credit score.
 You can go here to learn what to do if you fall victim to identity theft.

 More on Identity Theft:

 - Identity Theft: What You Need to Know